dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

-# Appmon Resources
+# OpenShift AppMon Resources
 <!-- markdownlint-disable MD004 MD034 -->
-This project explains how to deploy a custom Appmon resources.

-Appmon is a set of resources that use Grafana Operator and the embended Prometheus in Openshift to visualize metrics
+AppMon is a set of resources that use Grafana Operator and the embedded Prometheus engine in OpenShift to visualize metrics published by running applications.
+This project collects some procedures on how to setup a custom AppMon instance based on the following software versions:

-* Grafana Operator - community edition  version 5.4.1
+* Grafana Operator - Community Edition - version 5.4.1
 * OpenShift/OKD 4.12 or higher

 References:

 * <https://github.com/grafana-operator/grafana-operator>

----

 ## Index